Ladyhill Hotel

 Ladyhill Hotel was a hotel on Lady Hill Road in Tanglin, Singapore.
 Completed in 1968, it was owned by the Goodwood Group, which was owned by prominent banker and hotelier Tan Sri Khoo Teck Puat.
-It was closed in 1999 and demolished to build a condominium.
+It was closed in 1999 and demolished to make way for a condominium.

 History

 The six-storey luxury Ladyhill Hotel was opened by the Goodwood Group, which was owned by prominent banker and hotelier Tan Sri Khoo Teck Puat, in 1968.
 The hotel was designed by Wee Chwee Heng and built with bricks in a "white-and-brown scheme."
 Each room featured carpets, wall panelling made of teak, curtains made in America, lamps made in Hong Kong and bedspreads made in Thailand, with "de luxe" rooms including refrigerators.
 A Japanese section of the hotel, which was to include a restaurant and a garden, was then in the planning stages.
 It was managed by former model Cecilia Seow, making her the "first woman manager of a luxury hotel in Singapore."
 The hotel then featured an "American-style" coffee shop which had indoor seats for 60 and another 30 seats in an adjoining terrace.
 The coffee shop was situated next to a pool and its walls were "covered with thousands of multi-coloured ping pong balls suspended by strings."
 The hotel also featured Le Chalet, a 120-seat Swiss-style restaurant which featured cutlery and silverware that was made in Italy, crockery that was made in Germany and glassware that was made in America, as well as a cocktail lounge with a capacity for 70 customers.
 Le Chalet received a positive review from Diane Wood of New Nation in February 1971.
 In February 1972, it received a mixed review from Wendy Hutton, also of the New Nation.
 Seow resigned from her position as the hotel's manager in September 1970 to spend more time with her family.